 For some reason, I had stayed away from reading Isaac Asimov.
 Probably because I had seen some of the poorly done movies based on his books.
 I finally gave in, and started reading Asimov … Foundation being one of the first novels I got my hands upon.

 The thing about sci-fi novels is that when the author is writing the book (this one was in 1985), he has very less idea of what the future would be like.
 The rate at which things are changing is too fast, even for the imagination of the author.
 This is where Orson Scott Card dazzles.
 He has managed to forecast a future where public opinion can be swayed (and controlled) by digital media, space training facilities, colonization of other planets.
 While this might have seemed a bit far out back then, these days most of these things are very much achievable.

 During my formative years, my parents took pains to ensure that I got access to a lot of books.
 As a baby I used to happily tear out pages from a book; the only reason my parents must have restrained themselves from taking that book away from me was the hope that one day I shall start reading the book instead of simply tearing it.
 Well, they were right, many torn books later, I opened a book and started reading it instead!! ’twas hand-me-down book which had been purchased on the footpath of Fort area in Churchgate.
 Malory Towers by Enid Blyton … Darrell Rivers and her stay at the Cornish school, it was almost magical (ala Harry Potter).

 This on the New York Times, an article about how a librarian had to change her practice skill-sets from being an archive keeper of knowledge to someone who teaches the right way to access the right data.
-How many of us still read books?
-Flip through their pages?
-Very few of the new generation do […]

 I have been reading Reeves and Read’s Total Engagement: Using games and virtual worlds to change the way people work and business compete, this is as part of my work (I know, rocking job :-)).
 The whole idea started when we decided to see how individuals change their approach of work if they see their passion in their work (and not the other way round!!).
 One of my passions is games.
 Hence the book, and to see how games can be used in work scenarios in order to change the way employees engage with their jobs.